bhcarpenter/craven/README.md

 **Controller instance methods:**

-- `remove()` - Removes the `view` property from the DOM heirarchy, if it has been added to the page.
+- `remove()` - Removes the `view` property from the DOM heirarchy, if it has been added to the page, and unbinds from events on the model.

 ###Routing